tqv-notes/tqv-notes.github.io/_posts/2024-02-18-Deep_Gaussian_Processes.md

 \end{aligned}
 $$

 The joint probability is difficult to estimate.
 To circumvent this problem, we will use the Gaussian approximation techniques.
-We will focus on the "nested variational approach" (Hensman and Lawrence, 2014).
+We will focus on the 'nested variational approach' (see [Hensman and Lawrence, 2014](https://arxiv.org/abs/1412.1370)).

 In the nested variational approach, to avoid the computational cost of large dataset, following the sparse Gaussian Process approach, a set of inducing points \\( \\{Z_l, u_l = f_l(Z_l)\\}_{l} \\) is introduced for layer \\(l\\).